Peugeot 9X8 Le Mans Hypercar Rendered As Street-Legal Machine

 Official images of the 9X8 don't do it justice in terms of size as the Le Mans racer is quite large, stretching at 5,000 millimeters (nearly 197 inches) long, with a massive wheelbase of 3,045 mm (almost 120 in).
 It sits impressively low at just 1,180 mm (46.5 in) and has a width of 2,080 mm (82 in).
 As per regulations, Peugeot's endurance racer will have to weigh at least 1,030 kilograms (2,270 pounds), but it goes without saying a street-legal car would be significantly heavier to comply with safety regulations.

-It remains to be seen whether Peugeot will have a change of thought and decide to sell a road-approved 9X8.
+It remains to be seen whether Peugeot will have a change of heart and decide to sell a road-approved 9X8.
 In the meantime, our exclusive rendering imagines the hypercar carrying the company’s revised corporate logo.

 About this article